meiamuwe/udacity-python-backend-dev-capstone/README.md

 dependencies, sets up the database in the latest version and starts the application server for testing locally.

-You can then run the unittests locally:
+You can also run the unittests locally:

 ```bash
 source run_tests.sh